Seven Ways that Liberals are Confused by the Drug War

 One word for you, Graeme, or rather one website: MAPS.ORG.

 5) In dismissing psychedelic users as eccentrics, Graeme also shows his ignorance of Western history: namely, the fact that the Eleusinian Mysteries existed on a yearly basis for almost 2,000 years (until the rituals were tellingly abolished by a Christian emperor), providing psychedelically enhanced visions to a who's who of ancient Greeks and Romans, providing them what most participants later described as the most important experience of their life.
+Plato's views of the afterlife were inspired by the psychedelic kykeon.

 6) Graeme doffs his hat to freedom of religion but fails to realize that America's Drug War is itself the establishment of a religion: namely, the religion of Christian Science as applied to mental health.
 According to this religion, one "should not" use nature's freely offered bounty to improve one's mental health.
 That's a religious tenet, Graeme, not a fact.
 To insist that Americans abide by this belief is tyranny, for it is the establishment of a kind of Christian Science as state religion.